RespiraWorks/Ventilator/manufacturing/pizza_build/README.md

 This is a ventilator prototype for testing and development.
 The build consists of a functional ventilator pneumatic assembly with controller and user interface.
 This build is adequate for integration and systems testing.

-It lacks heating, humidification, battery backup and air filtering.
+It lacks heating, humidification and battery backup.

 It is also not enclosed like the final product and is meant to be operated in an open layout on your table, like a pizza.